ashishk1906/github/README.md

 # Github Issue Fetcher

 Github Issue Fetcher is a Python tool that interacts with the GitHub API to fetch, process, and export issues from a specified GitHub repository.
 It provides a straightforward way to retrieve issue data, save it in JSON format, and convert it into CSV for further analysis.

 ## Project Overview

 This project is designed to help developers and data analysts easily access and manage GitHub issue data.
-It offers a simple command-line interface to fetch the latest issues from a GitHub repository and provides functionalities to save the issues as a JSON file and convert them to a CSV format.
+It offers a simple way to fetch issues from a GitHub repository by specifying either a range of issue numbers or retrieving the latest issues.
+The tool saves the issues as a JSON file and converts them into a CSV format for further analysis.

 ## Requirements